daattali/daattali.github.io/projects.md

 ## Website templates

--  **[Beautiful Jekyll](https://deanattali.com/beautiful-jekyll/)** - a popular Jekyll theme I created when making this website.
-You can [view a demo](https://deanattali.com/beautiful-jekyll/) or use it yourself to make a pretty website similar to this one by visiting the [project page](https://github.com/daattali/beautiful-jekyll#readme).
-The theme is extremely easy to install - you can have a site up and running in 2 minutes, and it is designed to look great on both mobile devices and laptops.
+-  **[Beautiful Jekyll](https://beautifuljekyll.com/)** - a very popular Jekyll theme (> 10k websites built) I created when making this website.
+You can [view a demo](https://beautifuljekyll.com/) or use it yourself to make a pretty website similar to this one by visiting the [project page](https://github.com/daattali/beautiful-jekyll#readme).
+The theme is extremely easy to install - you can have a site up and running in 2 minutes, and it's designed to look great on both mobile devices and laptops.

 ## Web services